janicak/C-Db/sites/all/modules/search_api_autocomplete/README.txt

 enable (and afterwards configure) autocompletion for each of them.
 All fulltext key fields on the searches should then become autocompletion fields.

+There is an autocomplete permission for each separate search.
+Therefore, after adding autocomplete to a new search, don't forget to set the appropriate permissions.

 NOTE: Searches using the "Multi-Index Searches" module [3] are currently not supported by this module.